 Adopting remote coding: supporting a remote coding workforce whilst managing significant service changes

-Jawad Basharat, Joint Deputy Head of Clinical Coding, Imperial College Healthcare NHS Trust
+Jawad Basharat, Joint Deputy Head of Clinical Coding - Performance Lead, Imperial College Healthcare NHS Trust

 |